What readers are saying about Divorced Girl Smiling

 That’s why I started Divorced Girl Smiling.
 I didn’t want anyone to feel alone and isolated.
-This site is my way of giving back to those who are where I was all those years ago, to listen, to share what I know–what I did wrong and what I did right, to connect you with professionals who can help you practically and emotionally, and to give you hope that you will end up happy.
+This site is my way of giving back to those who are where I was all those years ago, and to share what I know–what I did wrong and what I did right.
+I’m also here to connect you with professionals who can help you practically and emotionally, and to give you hope that you will end up happy.
 I promise you, you will.

 My life isn’t perfect, but it is GREAT.
-I have a great job, a wonderful mission (Divorced Girl Smiling), two amazing teenagers, and a man I love so dearly my heart hurts.
+I have a great job, a wonderful mission (Divorced Girl Smiling), two amazing teenagers, and a man I love so deeply my heart hurts.
 Getting here wasn’t easy and it took time, but it happened and it will happen for you, too if you: work hard, believe in yourself and make good, ethical decisions moving forward.
 Of course you will make mistakes and do some dumb stuff on your journey.
 It’s OK.
 I can’t count the number of mistakes I made.
 That’s part of life.

 What Divorced Girl Smiling Isn’t: